benjfranklin/ecs-webapp/README.md

 ### Optional
 The following are **optional** steps:
 1. Edit the contents of ./src/www to host your own web-page instead of using the example HTML web page contents.
+2. Replace the certificate files in ./ssl with your own (valid) ssl certificate files.
-2. Edit the main.auto.tfvars to reflect your own requirements
+3. Edit the main.auto.tfvars to reflect your own requirements.

 ### Required
 The following are **mandatory** steps:
-1. Ensure the above pre-requisties have been met.
+1. Ensure the pre-requisties have been met.
 2. Run the following commands in your terraform console:
 ```
 $ terraform init